Dreaming381/Latios-Framework/Documentation~/Core/Blackboard Entities.md

         entity’s component value
     -   Keep Existing – The global entity’s component value will be left unchanged
-    -   ErrorOnConflict – If a component is shared by both entities, an exception will be thrown
+    -   Error On Conflict – If a component is shared by both entities, an exception will be thrown

 Some additional rules exist regardless of the settings:

--   Any components attached exclusively to the global entity will remain attached
+-   Any components attached exclusively to the blackboard entity will remain attached
--   Any components attached exclusively to the source entity will be added to the global entity with matching values with the exception of `ICollectionComponent` and `IManagedComponent` which will always be ignored
+-   Any components attached exclusively to the source entity will be added to the blackboard entity with matching values with the exception of `ICollectionComponent` and `IManagedComponent` which will always be ignored
 -   The source entity will always be destroyed
 -   Disabled and Prefab entities with the `BlackboardEntityData` component will